Thorne D3/K2 Liquid

 Matrix Gla Protein (MGP): The primary inhibitor of vascular calcification.
 MGP prevents calcium from depositing in arterial walls.
 K2 deficiency leaves MGP inactive.

 The problem with D3 alone: D3 supplementation increases calcium absorption.
 Without K2, this calcium surplus can calcify in soft tissues — arteries, kidneys, and joints — rather than being directed to bones.
 This is the primary safety concern with high-dose D3 without K2.
+If you’re also supplementing calcium, K2 becomes especially critical to direct that calcium into bone rather than soft tissue.

 Research supporting D3+K2: A 2012 study in Thrombosis and Haemostasis found that combined MK-7 and D3 supplementation over 3 years significantly improved both bone mineral density and arterial flexibility compared to D3 alone in postmenopausal women.
 Combined D3+K2 supplementation outperforms either alone for both bone and cardiovascular endpoints.
+Women over 40 building a complete bone health stack should also see our best calcium and vitamin D supplement for women over 40 guide, which covers calcium forms, co-factors, and the post-menopausal bone loss timeline.

 Understanding K2 Forms